 Anyone can have a deviated septum and that includes children.
 In fact, there are only two ways to get a deviated septum.
 You are either born with one or it is caused by an injury.
 Children born with a deviated septum often have trouble breathing and they also tend to breathe loudly.
 The good news is that a deviated septum can usually be fixed with surgery.

-- Q How do other illnesses affect nose disorders?
+- Q How do medications treat nose disorders?

 - Q How are sinusitis and rhinitis treated?

-- Q What is a deviated nasal septum?
+- Q What is a deviated septum and what are the symptoms?

 - Q What do I need to know about caring for someone with nose disorders?